Antisymmetric tensor portals to dark matter: Antisymmetric tensor couplings for freeze-in and freeze-out dark matter production

 We did not cut off the graph for freeze-out through a magnetic dipole coupling (Fig.~\ref{fig:pam}) below $m_C=1$ TeV, but note that these low antisymmetric tensor masses are ruled out in the present model through absence of resonances at the LHC.

 As a novel feature of dark matter freeze-out through dipole couplings, we find two possible dark matter mass values $m_\chi$ for every allowed $m_C$ both for the magnetic dipole coupling (Fig.~\ref{fig:pam}) and the electric dipole coupling (Fig.~\ref{fig:pae}), except at the maxima of the $(m_\chi,m_C)$ curves.
 This is in contrast to freeze-out in simpler models, e.g.~minimal Higgs portal models (see e.g.~\cite{mhp1,mhp2,mhp3,mhp4,mhp5,mhp6,mhp7,mhp8,mhp9,mhp10}), where the dark matter coupling to baryons depends on a single coupling constant.
-An increase in dark matter mass $m_\chi$ implies a decrease in the required dark particle density $n_\chi$.
-This implies later freeze-out from the primordial heat bath, which can be satisfied through larger coupling $g$ to baryons.
+An increase in dark matter mass $m_\chi$ implies a decrease in the required relic dark particle density $n_\chi$.
+This implies later freeze-out from the primordial heat bath, which requires larger cross sections \cite{KT}, which in turn can be achieved through larger coupling $g$ to baryons.
 Generically, this yields a monotonically increasing coupling function $g(m_\chi)$ in freeze-out models.
 However, thermal averaging throws a wrench into this reasoning.
 Thermal averaging introduces a factor